-Unreserved fund balance in the sewer and storm water resources district grew by \$30.7 million, reflecting the transfer of fund balance to reserve funds established by the Sewer and Storm Water Finance Authority ("SSWFA").
+Unreserved fund balance in the sewer and storm water resources district grew by \$69.6 million, reflecting several factors including budget surpluses, debt restructuring, and the receipt of Federal and State grant recoveries.

-The county's operating surplus and its ability to keep its accumulated unreserved, undesignated fund balance at \$90.5 million on a budgetary basis were the result of conservative budgeting, a series of one-time benefits, and substantial progress in the implementation of core elements of the multi-year financial plan.
-Specific factors that contributed to the county's fiscal performance were as follows:
+The County's operating surplus and its ability to increase the size of its accumulated unreserved, undesignated fund balance on a budgetary basis were the result of conservative budgeting, a series of one-time benefits, and substantial progress in the implementation of core elements of the multi-year financial plan.
+Specific factors that contributed to the County's fiscal performance were as follows:

-• The county's workforce management program limited new hiring primarily to essential and/or emergency functional areas.
-Throughout the year, full-time staffing levels were below budgeted levels and, for example, on December 22, 2005, full-time staffing in the major operating funds was 101 positions below the budget allotment of 9,012.
-The Office of Management and Budget estimates that 2005 savings due to workforce management exceeded \$6 million.
+- The County's workforce management program limited new hiring primarily to essential and/or emergency functional areas, and throughout the year, full-time staffing levels were below budgeted levels.
+For example, on December 21, 2006, full-time staffing in the primary operating funds was 269 positions below the budget allotment of 9,163. - The County successfully implemented a series of "smart government initiatives" the value of which totaled \$8.9 million.
+These initiatives included Police Department overtime management, health and human services administrative consolidation and various revenue enhancements.